-Some people only care about technical ability, while others value simplicity with perfect timing.
-I know someone that measures an artist by how much mass appeal they achieve and how many nominations or wins they get from the not-always-honest Grammy Awards.
+When it comes to favorite drummers, some people only care about technical ability, while others value simplicity with perfect timing.
+I know someone that measures an artist by their mass appeal and industry-award haul.
+To each their own, I suppose.

 #10 – Bill Bruford